woblerr/authlog_exporter/README.md

 By default, metrics will be collecting from `/var/log/auth.log` and will be available at http://localhost:9090/metrics.
 This means that the user who runs `auth_exporter` should have read permission to file `/var/log/auth.log`.
 You can changed logfile location, port and endpoint by using the`-auth.log`, `-prom.port` and `-prom.endpoint` flags.

+For geoIP analyze you need to specify `-geo.type` flag:
+* `db` - for local geoIP database file,
+* `url` - for geoIP database API.

+For local geoIP database usage you also need specify `-geo.db` flag (path to geoIP database file).

 Available configuration flags:

 ```bash